-Past Lifeways Programs emerge students in a hands-on, exploratory curriculum that recreates activities of prehistoric peoples.
-Students explore concepts of archeology, ecology, biology, and geology, while developing problem-solving and critical thinking skills.
+Past Lifeways Programs emerge students experiential, STEM-based curriculum that explores activities of past peoples and the science of archeological investigations.
+Students engage in concepts of archeology, ecology, biology, and geology, while developing problem-solving and critical thinking skills.

 Past Lifeways Programs are for students in grades 2-12.
-The CAA staff will work with teachers and supervisors to choose activity sessions that complement instructional goals and curriculum.
-Past Lifeways programs are an experience students will never forget!
+The CAA staff will work with teachers and supervisors to choose activity sessions that complement instructional goals and meet core standards.
+Past Lifeways programs are an educational experience that will help students contact to science.
+This is an experience students will never forget!

 Day Visit: Engage in two to four Past Lifeways Activity Sessions

 - Select the activity sessions that work with your curriculum